We may receive a commission on purchases made from links.

 If you do find it fresh, choose spores that are light gray in color on the outside, and have a spongy texture; firm ones are overripe and bitter.
 With that in mind, it's best to never buy cheap huitlacoche.
 For a superior earthy-corn taste, opt for huitlacoche that forms on the ears, not the stalk.
 Occasionally, you may find this ideal huitlacoche at a farmers' market or a Mexican grocery.

 Fresh huitlacoche can be stored in the refrigerator in the same way as mushrooms.
 However, it doesn't have a long shelf life, so if you get it right from the ear, use it as soon as possible.
-Canned, frozen, and jarred huitlacoche obviously last longer; once you open a can or jar, you can keep it in the fridge and use it for weeks.
+Frozen, jarred, or canned huitlacoche will obviously last longer; once you open a can or jar, you can keep it in the fridge and use it for weeks.

 How to prepare huitlacoche